mattermost/docs/source/install/cloud-changelog.md

  - Updated "Terms of Service" terminology to "Terms of Use" product-wide.
  - Updated **Account Settings** terminology to **Settings**.
  - Added Accept-Language header to generate link previews in the Default Server language.
- - UX improvements to the **System console > licensing page**: added a new modal for the upload license workflow.
+ - Added a new modal for the upload license workflow in the **System Console > Edition and License** page.
- - Hide the "Invite Members" button when the DM category is collapsed
+ - The "Invite Members" button is now hidden when the Direct Message category is collapsed.

 #### Administration
  - Plugins are re-initialized only when Plugin related config changes happen.
 This improves performance by avoiding plugin initialization which is quite costly.